hgd-dev/MemRunner/README.md

 The official repository for MemRunner, a local desktop-style automation assistant tool for navigating and completing Memrise Community Courses.
 It provides a simple dashboard for running course practice modes, managing vocabulary, and automating repeated question-answering sessions from your own computer.

-MemRunner is designed for non-technical users: after installation, you can open a local dashboard, enter your course information, import vocabulary, and start a practice mode with buttons.
+MemRunner is designed for ease of use for all users: after installation, you can open a local dashboard, enter your course information, import vocabulary, and start a practice mode with buttons.

 ## Features